Chandu-2122/Web_Scrapping/README.md

 # Web_Scrapping
-Web scrapped 'amazon.in' using BeautifulSoup library
+Web scrapped an e-commerce website using BeautifulSoup library

 # Objective
 Collecting electronic gadgets data from amazon which are usually used by a software employee or a student like: